In virus outbreak, fretting over a name that might go viral

 NEW YORK (AP) — West Nile virus, Lyme disease, Ebola virus.

-And now: 2019 nCoV?
+And now: 2019-nCoV?

 “Just rolls off the tongue, doesn’t it?” said Trevor Hoppe, a researcher at the University of North Carolina at Greensboro, who has studied the history of disease names.